CSC 611. Computer Architecture. (3 h)

 CSC 652.
 Numerical Linear Algebra.
 (3 h)

-Numerical methods for solving matrix and related problems in science and engineering using a high-level matrix-oriented language such as MATLAB.
+Numerical methods for solving matrix and related problems in science and engineering using high-level matrix-oriented language such as MATLAB.
 Topics include systems of linear equations, least squares methods, and eigenvalue computations.
 Special emphasis is given to applications.
 Credit is not allowed for both CSC 652 and MTH 626.

 CSC 655.
 Introduction to Numerical Methods.
 (3 h)